EleniNtz13/Public-Library-Internship-Sparta/weeks-03-04/weeks-03-04-report.md

-# 🌟 Weeks 3 & 4 – Overview: Django Forms & Excel Integration
+# 🌟 Weeks 3 & 4 – Overview: Final Steps to Run the Form

 This stage completes the **Django form workflow** by fully integrating **models**, **views**, **templates**, **authentication**, **Excel imports**, and **PostgreSQL**.